KestrelInstitute/Specware/TestSuite/README.txt

 The emacs command
 M-x sw:run-test-harness
-will run (specware-test::run-test-directories "dir") for the the default directory of the current buffer.
+will run (specware-test::run-test-directories "dir") for the default directory of the current buffer.

 (specware-test::run-test-directories-rec "dir" "dir2" ...)
 will run tests in dir1, dir2, ... and all their subdirectories that contain a